About

 By manipulating the cultivation system or engineering metabolic pathways/synthetic gene clusters, NPs can be produced by organisms in more efficient and programmable manners.
 Co-culture and engineering natural species are two important synthetic biology strategies to achieve such purposes.
 By activating silenced synthetic pathways or introducing synthetic enzymes to model species, or by recovering microbe-microbe interactions, organism engineering and co-culture systems (also termed microbial consortia) are emerging strategies to produce novel NPs or increase yield of high-value NPs.

 A comprehensive dataset of co-culture and engineered organisms is of importance for the NP research community, such as to deeper understand the potentials and diversity of biosynthesis space of organisms for NPs and drug discovery.
-To cater this need, we extensively searched PubMed and manually curated 444 co-culture combinations and 427 engineered organisms from literature.
-This dataset can be browsed via the below link.
+To cater this need, we extensively searched PubMed and manually curated co-culture combinations and engineered organisms from literature.

 ❖ The workflow of developing NPASS is illustrated in the below figure